© copyright 2019, R. Fleischer

 I had quite a few employees several times at the various businesses.
 The base business expanded & other businesses were added, some removed.
 Decades later, as I headed ever so slowly towards what I thought might be retirement, I shrunk the businesses to just one.
 My present electronics repair company is basically the same one I have had since a teenager.
 It is now a warranty station for many well-known musician's electronics manufacturer's, such as Fender, Korg, Marshall, ETC. The balance of my work, maybe 10 to 20%, is a mixture of HiFi, commercial & industrial electronics & some consulting/engineering now & then....on electronics, BMW bikes, computers and peripherals.

-I had several lengthy careers, one was in the military & I worked for two U.S. Government three-letter Agencies.
+I had several lengthy careers, one was in the military & I worked for U.S. Government three and four letter Agencies.
 During those many years (30++), I was, for lengthy periods, in BOTH in the military, AND working for an Agency, AND assigned to civilian companies for special projects.
 Since you are probably reading this on my website because you are a BMW motorcycle owner, you probably also know that I apprenticed myself to some BMW motorcycle dealerships many decades ago, and worked at Winklemann's BMW; initially part-time as an apprentice tech but finally as chief technician and head of the shop.
 I've been very heavily involved with BMW motorcycles in a number of ways since the fifties.
-I seldom to never work on Oilheads, and quite rarely I have worked on Classic K bikes.
+I seldom worked on Oilheads and Classic K bikes.
 I have done a fair amount of custom sidecar work.
-Before I got heavily into BMW motorcycles, I had other makes of bikes, and eventually had a vast collection of antique bikes, all gone to museums now.
+Before I got heavily into BMW motorcycles, I had other makes of bikes, and eventually had a vast collection of antique bikes I restored, all gone to museums now.

 I still work a few hours a week, mostly repairing musician's electronics equipment, but also some HiFi, & some industrial.
 I am on the Board of Directors of a local Kiwanis Club, heavily involved in the Club's projects.
 I also am the volunteer computer and network guy for the Senior Center; and also volunteer for other community things.